-Water quality has actively been monitored at the following two locations near the Dredge Areas as part of the Northwest Territories Community-based Monitoring Program (DataStream Initiative 2023), which started in 2012 (locations shown in Figure 3-1):
+Water quality has actively been monitored at the following two locations near the dredge areas as part of the Northwest Territories community-based monitoring program (DataStream Initiative 2023), which started in 2012 (locations shown in Figure 3-1):

-- 1. Hay River, at the mouth of the river (Station ID: HAY-GSL); and - 2.
-Hay River, upstream of the West Channel (Station ID: HAY-U/S).
+- Hay River, at the mouth of the river (station ID: HAY-GSL); and - Hay River, upstream of the West Channel (station ID: HAY-U/S).

-These data were used to better understand the background concentrations of TSS around the Dredge Areas and determine the response framework, described in Section 4.
+These data were used to better understand the background concentrations of TSS around the dredge areas and to determine the response framework, described in Section 4.
 Data are available online through Mackenzie DataStream (DataStream Initiative 2023).
+Turbidity monitoring updates for 2024 is based on this community based monitoring program and turbidity monitoring data and observations from 2023 operations.